danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 official standard (e.g. ``'application/x-hdf'``).
-Although MIME types are not as widely known to the scientist user--programmers in the SciPy ecosystem as they are to web developers, MIME types do already have foothold in SciPy via IPython rich display's [`_repr_mimebundle_`](https://ipython.readthedocs.io/en/stable/config/integrating.html#MyObject._repr_mimebundle_) and the
+Although MIME types are not as widely known to the scientist user--programmers in the SciPy ecosystem as they are to web developers, MIME types do already have a foothold in SciPy via IPython rich display's [`_repr_mimebundle_`](https://ipython.readthedocs.io/en/stable/config/integrating.html#MyObject._repr_mimebundle_) and the
 [Jupyter data explorer](https://github.com/jupyterlab/jupyterlab-data-explorer).